github/opensource.guide/_articles/leadership-and-governance.md

 <aside markdown="1" class="pquote">
   <img src="https://avatars3.githubusercontent.com/u/21148?v=3&s=460" class="pquote-avatar" alt="avatar">
-  You might know me as the "inventor" of Django, but really I'm the guy who got hired to work on a thing a year after it was already made.
-People suspect that I'm successful because of my programming skill, but I'm at best an average programmer.
+  You might know me as the "inventor" of Django...but really I'm the guy who got hired to work on a thing a year after it was already made. (...)
+People suspect that I'm successful because of my programming skill...but I'm at best an average programmer.
   <p markdown="1" class="pquote-credit">
 — @jacobian, ["PyCon 2015 Keynote" (video)](https://www.youtube.com/watch?v=hIJdFxYlEKE#t=5m0s)
   </p>